kpwhri/public_vdw_assets/README.md

 Inputs: None

-Output: [The formats listed here](resolveuid/4b88b08a31c3e4fc5897a633b373794b) are defined in a format catalog in the current session.
+Output:[The formats listed here](resolveuid/4b88b08a31c3e4fc5897a633b373794b)are defined in a format catalog in the current session.

 #### Parameters
 |Parameter Name|Parameter Purpose|